About Used clothes work-

 During this work process I realized that collecting clothes was a unique way to interact with people, collecting used clothes is like gathering memories and put them together, compress and create ‘memories album’.
 From all these experiences what I thought that old clothes can tell stories about their lifestyles, also clothes represents gender and age and feel like collective portrait of a society we are living in.

-Series: Part of unique series in various lengths, used singularly or in large installations.
+Series: Part of unique series of sets of pillars in various sizes and configurations

 Manish Nai’s adoration of twentieth century